 In the word “chips,” the initial sound is /ch/.

-So if you’re not going to do flashcards, and you don’t want to play learning games on a screen, how is a parent supposed to practice the letter sounds with their child?
+So if you’re not going to do flashcards, and you don’t want to play learning games on a screen, how is a parent supposed to practice the beginning sounds with their child?

-My preschooler and I used the Initial Letter Sounds printables with play-doh!
+My preschooler and I used the Beginnings Sound Worksheets as mats with play-doh!

 We rolled play-doh balls to build hand strength.
-As we placed each ball in the dot on the picture we said,” A, apple /a/.”
+Then we placed each ball in the dot on the picture.

-Then we made play-doh logs.
+Then we made play-doh logs to practice letter formation.
 Rolling them is fun plus it helps with finger strength and dexterity.

 Children need lots of practice to build their pencil grip skills.
 Pinching pom poms and using short tongs help with this.

 Your child needs to isolate the first two fingers and thumb to pick up pom poms.
 When they use a tool like tongs it builds hand strength.